-The event (MA TESOL Quickfire Dissertation Presentation) will take place online on 3rd August 2021.
-A Quickfire Presentation means that every presenter gives a VERY SHORT (5 minute) summary of their topic (your dissertation research) using exactly 15 PowerPoint slides, which automatically move on every 20 seconds (you can see how to do this in the video below).
+The event (MA TESOL Quick Fire Dissertation Presentation) will take place at the University of Warwick on 7th August 2019.
+A Quick Fire Presentation means that every presenter gives a VERY SHORT (5 minute) summary of their topic (your dissertation research) using exactly 15 PowerPoint slides, which automatically move on every 20 seconds (you can see how to do this in the video below).
 You should focus mainly on why you chose the topic, how you researched it and what you discovered (if you have reached that stage, what you expect to find if not) - no literature review needed.
 We realise you may not have finalised your conclusion - this is a chance to discuss your findings and get some feedback before submission.

 You may upload your PowerPoint file here.

 If you have any questions about the day please e-mail tilly dot harrison at warwick dot ac dot uk

 In the afternoon, Ana Ines Salvi, Coordinator of IATEFL Research Special Interest Group will reflect on her own journey from teacher to MA student to PhD and beyond, giving you a chance to ask questions and clarify your own future plans.
 She will also introduce the benefits of joining a professional association like IATEFL, and the Research Special Interest group in particular.

 We look forward to a dynamic and exciting day!

 The room is MB0.08 Mathematical Sciences Building